LightSys/chrome-audit-addon/README.md

-Project Proposal
-Security Audit add-on for Firefox or Chrome
+#Security Audit add-on for Firefox or Chrome
 Many organizations struggle with security risks created by users installing risky add-ons to browsers.
 This is especially true in bring-your-own-device environments or work-from-home environments.
 This project creates a browser add-on to audit the browser's security.